-Level 7-8 A clear understanding of the issue is shown typically by: 4 using four brief way or two developed ways or two ways, one brief and one fully developed or three ways with one developed or a comprehensive explanation using one way only.
+Level 4 7-8 A clear understanding of the issue is shown typically by: • using four brief ways • or two developed ways • or two ways, one brief and one fully developed • or three ways with one developed • or a comprehensive explanation using one way only.
 The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.

-Question Number Answer 2 (d) AO2 Indicative content Reasons for supporting this statement could be: • some people think God does not exist so miracles cannot happen today • miracles cannot happen today as they can be explained by science • a miracle is something that breaks the laws of science and this cannot happen Reasons for not supporting this statement could be: • God can do anything including miracles • an example of a modern day miracle • miracles happened in the sacred texts so they can still happen today Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 2 (d) AO2 Indicative content Reasons for supporting this statement could be: some people think God does not exist so miracles cannot happen today miracles cannot happen today as they can be explained by science a miracle is something that breaks the laws of science and this cannot happen Reasons for not supporting this statement could be: God can do anything including miracles an example of a modern day miracle miracles happened in the Bhagavad Gita so they can still happen today Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason 3 (ii) Why some people may disagree with their opinion 1 mark for a simple reason a developed reason or two simple reasons 3 marks for three simple reasons or two developed reasons or a fully developed reason 3
+Award marks as follows: Candidates who do not refer to Hinduism in (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 2 marks for • a developed reason • or two simple reasons 3 marks for • three simple reasons • or two developed reasons 3 or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for 3 a developed reasonor two simple reasons3 marks for three simple reasonsor two developed reasonsor a fully developed reason

-Question 1 Spelling, Punctuation and Grammar (a, b, c, d) 0 Errors severely hinder the meaning of the marks response or candidates do not spell, punctuate or use the rules of grammar within the context of the demands of the question.
-Threshold Level 1 mark Candidates spell, punctuate and use the rules of performance 1 grammar with reasonable accuracy in the context of the demands of the question.
+Question 1 Spelling, Punctuation and Grammar (a, b, c, d) 0 marks Errors severely hinder the meaning of the response or candidates do not spell, punctuate or use the rules of grammar within the context of the demands of the question.
+Threshold performance Level 1 1 mark Candidates spell, punctuate and use the rules of grammar with reasonable accuracy in the context of the demands of the question.
 Any errors do not hinder meaning in the response.
 Where required, they use a limited range of specialist terms appropriately.
-Intermediate Level 2-3 Candidates spell, punctuate and use the rules of performance 2 marks grammar with considerable accuracy and general control of meaning in the context of the demands of the question.
+Intermediate performance Level 2 2-3 marks Candidates spell, punctuate and use the rules of grammar with considerable accuracy and general control of meaning in the context of the demands of the question.
 Where required, they use a good range of specialist terms with facility.
-High Level 4 Candidates spell, punctuate and use the rules of performance 3 marks grammar with consistent accuracy and effective control of meaning in the context of the demands of the question.
+High performance Level 3 4 marks Candidates spell, punctuate and use the rules of grammar with consistent accuracy and effective control of meaning in the context of the demands of the question.
 Where required, they use a wide range of specialist terms adeptly and with precision.

-Question Number Correct Answer Partially Correct Answer Reject Mark 3 (a) AO1 ending life painlessly when someone in great pain asks for it when someone who is suffering asks and receives help to end their life Any alternative wording of the above points is acceptable. ending life painlessly when someone is in great pain helping to end someone's life an example of voluntary euthanasia asking for someone to end their life because they are suffering Answers which define a different key word (0) 2 (2) Any alternative wording of the above points is acceptable.
+Question Number Correct Answer Partially Correct Answer Reject Mark 3 (a) AO1 release from the process of rebirth (liberation or salvation) escape from samsara uniting with Brahman liberation freedom Any alternative wording of the above points is acceptable.
+(1) Answers which define a different key word (0) 2 Any alternative wording of the above points is acceptable.